id577/FS25_AdvancedDamageSystem/README.md

 - **Critical:** Complete failure of a component.
 The engine stalls, brakes fail, etc.

 If not addressed, a breakdown will progress over time.
-For a vehicle in good condition, this process can take 5-6 operating hours.
-For a "tired" machine, a breakdown can reach a critical stage in just a couple of hours!
+Progression is context-dependent: each breakdown has its own progression conditions.
+For example, unloading-system faults on combines progress only while the machine is unloading crop, which is intentionally modeled this way for realism.

 #### Cost and Detection
 With each new stage, the cost of repair increases.
 A critical breakdown can be very costly.
 For modern vehicles, the mod adds dashboard indicators that usually report a problem starting from the second stage.